Summary of options if you get an infringement notice

 Your vehicle must also be released if:

-- an application for an enforcement review is granted by Fines Victoria; however, you cannot lodge an enforcement review application after your car is seized under a vehicle seizure and sale notice;
+- an application for an enforcement review is granted by Fines Victoria; however, you cannot lodge an enforcement review application after your car is seized under a vehicle seizure and sale notice (this is different to a detention or immobilisation notice, which does not prevent the making of an enforcement review application);

 - sufficient property is seized to satisfy the outstanding amount;